anoopsarkar/decipherment-class/assets/notes/philae-obelisk.md

 Both [Thomas Young](http://en.wikipedia.org/wiki/Thomas_Young_%28scientist%29)
 and [Jean-François Champollion](http://en.wikipedia.org/wiki/Jean-Fran%C3%A7ois_Champollion)
-used this information while attempting to decipher the ancient Egyptian script.
+used this information in their attempts to decipher the script.

 ### The Questions